goinnn/django-detect-cyclic/README.rst

 Django detect cyclic
 ====================

-Application to detect cyclic imports
+Application to detect cyclic imports.
+With this application you can analyze the dependence of your applications

 Requeriments
 ============